Ofektom/event360/FACEBOOK_APP_REVIEW_GUIDE.md

 1. **Use Case Description:**
    ```
-   Event360 allows users to create and manage events.
+   Gbedoo allows users to create and manage events.
 Users can invite
    their Facebook friends to events through Facebook Messenger.
 The
    user_friends permission is used to:
    - Display a list of the user's Facebook friends